Skip to content ↓

 Pupils need to arrive at the academy on time in order to be ready for the day ahead.
 If they are late numerous times across the week, the following phone calls will be made:

-All lates and conversations with parents will be logged centrally by the academy on Arbor.
+• All instances of lateness and related conversations with parents will be logged centrally by the academy on Arbor

-To support all students to attend and be punctual, all Co-op Academies run a Breakfast Club before school, to ensure that pupils can start the day positively and be on time.
-If a pupil is persistently late, they will be referred to the Breakfast Club to support punctuality.
+To support all students to attend and be punctual, all Co-op Academies run a breakfast club (free to all students) before school, to ensure that pupils can start the day positively and be on time.
+If a pupil is persistently late, they may be referred to breakfast club to support punctuality.

-If all the above are unsuccessful, the Academy will use legal channels in accordance with the Local Authority policy.
+If all the above are unsuccessful, the Academy will use legal channels in accordance with the local authority policy.
 This may mean that court action is taken.
+Every U code counts as half a days unauthorised absence and may result in fixed penalty action or prosecution.

 Recording Attendance at off site provision / dual registered pupils

-• Attendance at alternative provisions is monitored daily using Collaborative Learning Manager (CLM) and other forms of communication including email and phone calls.
-Provisions will make initial contact with parents where pupils are absent.
+• Attendance at alternative provisions is monitored daily by the Attendance Team to make initial contact with providers and the providers contact parents where pupils are absent.
 Pupils will be given a ‘B’ code on Arbor when they have attended external alternative provision.
 Any absences will be recorded using the appropriate absence code.

-• Attendance Officers from the Academy will conduct home visits where appropriate.
+• Attendance Officer) from the Academy will conduct home visits where appropriate.

-• Attendance Coordinators provide daily/weekly attendance figures to key Academy staff
+• Donna Lynch and Siobhan Simms provides daily/weekly attendance figures to key staff

 • Once a placement is set up, pupils must attend.
 Failure to do so will carry the same consequences as non-attendance within the Academy.

-• Attendance Coordinators will request regular attendance certificates for pupils attending dual-registration provisions/schools.
+• Attendance Team to request regular attendance certificates for pupils attending dual-registration provisions/schools.

 Reporting to parents/carers